microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBusinessScenario.md

 # New-MgBusinessScenario

 ## SYNOPSIS
-Create new navigation property to businessScenarios for solutions
+Create a new businessScenario object.

 ## SYNTAX